 Bowsaw Straight Corn American Whiskey

-Using a whopping 91% corn, this straight corn whiskey is distilled and matured in northern Kentucky.
+This straight corn whiskey uses a whopping 91% corn and is distilled and matured in northern Kentucky.
 It’s aged in refilled American oak barrels and it delivers on flavour.
 Signature buttered popcorn is matched with chocolate bananas with warming spices – think cinnamon buns covered in vanilla icing.

 Nikka Coffey Vodka

-Known better for its whiskies, Japan’s Nikka uses its Coffey stills to make a corn and malted-barley vodka, with the two grains distilled separately and carefully blended before being filtered through white-birch charcoal.
+Japan’s Nikka might be better known for its whiskies, but it uses its Coffey stills to make a corn and malted-barley vodka, too – with the two grains distilled separately and carefully blended before being filtered through white-birch charcoal.
 Notes of malt and a milky mouthfeel are matched with a lingering sweetness.

 £39.94, House of Malt